 Common life insurance terms which you should know

 Aman decided to purchase a life insurance policy for his family.
-However, when he met the insurance agent, he was puzzled and unable to comprehend the technical terms used by the agent. .
+However, when he met the insurance agent, he was puzzled and unable to comprehend the technical terms the agent used. .
 So he decided to purchase insurance later as he was confused.
 Have you ever been in Aman’s situation?
 Do you put off buying insurance coverage because the terms are difficult to understand?
 Then this is the blog for you.
 We’ve compiled a glossary of terms commonly used in life insurance.

-An individual who purchases a life insurance policy is known as a policyholder.
-They are expected to pay the premium amount against the insurance.
+Policyholder is an individual who purchases a life insurance policy.
+Insurers expect the policyholders to pay the premium amount against the insurance.

 Premium is a specific amount you have to pay periodically to avail of the insurance coverage.
-The premiums can be paid monthly, quarterly, half-yearly or annually depending upon the plan purchased.
-The sum to be paid depends upon the individual’s health, age, and type of employment.
+Policyholders can pay the premium monthly, quarterly, half-yearly or annually depending upon the plan purchased.
+The policyholder need to pay the sum depending on their health, age, and type of employment.

 Policy Tenure is the duration for which the life insurance policy is valid and provides coverage.

-A nominee is a person designated by the policyholder, who will receive the benefits of the life insurance policy in case of an unfortunate event.
+The policyholder designate a particular person as nominee, who will receive the benefits of the life insurance policy in case of an unfortunate event.
 Spouses, parents or kids can be appointed as nominees so that it will help them financially after the death of the policyholder.
-A nominee is also known as a beneficiary.
+We also call nominees as beneficiary.

 Riders are add-ons to your existing policy which provides many additional benefits.

-The grace period is the time given by the insurance company to the policyholder if he fails to make the premium payment before the due date.
+Insurance company give a dedicated time, called grace period to the policyholder if he fails to make the premium payment before the due date.

-When the policyholder does not pay the premium amount even after the grace period, the policy gets terminated or lapsed due to non-payment of premium.
+The insurers terminate the policies when the policyholder does not pay the premium amount even after the grace period.
+These policies are considered either terminated or lapsed due to non-payment of premium.

 If the policyholder wishes to reactivate a lapsed policy, he can reactivate it within a specific time frame known as the revival period.